Local Differential Privacy for Regret Minimization in Reinforcement Learning: Numerical Evaluation

 \section{Numerical Evaluation}

-In this section, we illustrate the empirical performance of \algo on a toy MDP.
+In this section, we evaluate the empirical performance of \algo on a toy MDP.
+We compare \algo with the \textit{non-private} algorithm \ucbvi~\citep{azar2017minimax}.
 To the best of our knowledge there is no other LDP algorithm for regret minimization in MDPs in the literature.
-We thus compare \algo with the \textit{non-private} algorithm \ucbvi~\citep{azar2017minimax}.
+To increase the comparators, we introduce a novel LDP algorithm based on Thompson sampling~\citep[\eg][]{Osband2013more}.